Growth can be fueled in many different ways

 Ambitious growth plans typically need fresh capital to support them, to make new hires, buy equipment, support channel partners, etc. Traditional lenders can only provide so much fuel, and only the account managers who know what they’re doing can truly make a difference.
-Our Investment Banking team has helped structure these growth transactions for years.
-If our Gap Debt™ fund can get involved directly, we will.

 Trying to clean up your shareholder base?